-Although you might not need formal financial statements from an accounting firm right now, it’s wise to know what your options are in case you ever do.
+Although you might not need certified financial statements right now, it’s wise to know what your options are in case you ever do.

 For example, if you're planning to apply for a bank loan or seek capital from outside investors in the near future, you're going to need a lot more than just your QuickBooks P&L.

-Basically, there are three types of financial statement services offered by CPA firms, and they vary in cost and complexity based on the amount of work performed:
+Basically, there are three types of financial statement services offered by accounting firms, and they vary in cost and complexity based on the amount of work performed:

 - Compilation financial statements are relatively straightforward and inexpensive to prepare.